weweb-assets/section-starter-vue/README.md

 ## Build

-Before release, you can check build error by running `yarn build`
+Before release, you can check build error by running `yarn build --name=section-starter-vue`